-Our research program utilizes organic synthesis to make polymers and organized assemblies.
+Our research program utilizes organic synthesis and coordination chemistry to make polymers and organized assemblies.
 Targets are chosen for their potential to have novel properties and methodology development is a critical component of all efforts.
-Three major research thrusts are: Conjugated polymers.
-Cascade radical cyclizations for the production of planarized polythiophenes, polypyrroles, and other heteroatom containing conjugated polymers have been developed.
-These materials possess novel properties when compared to systems lacking planar structural constraints.
-The effect of this perturbation on the conductivity and electro-optical properties of these polymers are being explored.
-Ultimate application in organic light emitting diodes (OLED's) and other devices are underway.
+Two major research thrusts are:

-Controlling crystal polymorphism.
-The ability of molecules to crystallize in more than one arrangement in the solid state has serious implications for a variety of applications including nonlinear optics, solid state reactivity, and pharmaceutical distribution.
+Controlling crystal polymorphism and multicomponent crystallization.
+The ability of molecules to crystallize in more than one arrangement in the solid state has profound implications for a variety of phenomena including solid state reactivity and pharmaceutical performance.
 We are developing techniques to control the process of crystallization in a general fashion with the goal of making materials with improved functionality.
-Combinational materials chemistry plays a vital role in these efforts.
+One of our key approaches exploits polymers as phase directors.
+Focus areas include pharmaceuticals, explosives, and organic electronic materials.
+Combinatorial materials chemistry plays a vital role in these efforts as do advanced analytical techniques including X-ray microdiffraction, thermal analysis, and Raman spectroscopy.

 Koh, K.; Wong-Foy, A. G.; Matzger A. J., "A Porous Coordination Copolymer with over 5000 m2/g BET Surface Area" J. Am.
 Chem.
 Soc.
 2009, 131, 4184-4185.